 How to change the Charge 2 face

 Just like the Fitbit Alta and Blaze, there are several clock faces to choose from.
-Unlike Alta, all seven of Charge 2's faces are vertical but you can find the customization page in the same place.
+Unlike Alta, all eleven of Charge 2's faces are vertical, but you can find the customisation page in the same place.

 Tap on the account tab again to find the various faces then pick whichever one you prefer, then tap the back arrow.
 Selecting one will automatically sync it and the next time you turn your wrist over, and the face should be changed.